A recipe for Anticuchos de Corazón (Peruvian Beef Heart Skewers) paired with corn, potatoes, and seasoned aji amarillo.

-I have come a long way from my extreme pickiness as a child, but there are still a few foods out there that make me nervous.
 We went in with a couple of Chad’s coworkers and bought a cow nearly a year ago.
 I have gone through most of the cuts now, but saved the heart, liver, and a handful of other parts for last since I don’t have much experience working with them.
-I searched around for what to do with the heart and came across these beef skewers from Peru, Anticuchos de Corazón.
-I had no reason to be nervous.
-The skewers were amazing.
-The second bite was even better once I knew what to expect.
-The aji panca marinade that coats the beef adds a little spice, but not overwhelmingly so.
-The accompanying aji amarillo sauce helps increase the heat for those that want a bit more.
+After searching around, I came across these beef skewers from Peru, Anticuchos de Corazón.
+These skewers were absolutely amazing and I couldn’t have imagined a better way to prepare the beef heart.
+The aji panca marinade that coats the beef adds a little spice, but not overwhelmingly so and the accompanying aji amarillo sauce helps increase the heat for those that want a bit more.
 The texture of the heart was firm due to the low fat content, but not nearly as tough as I was originally expecting.
 Now what should I do with the livers hanging out in the freezer?

 Anticuchos are a popular street food in Peru and are generally seen being served from stalls or during outdoor events.
 They were developed during the times of colonization when the Spaniards adapted the local llama skewers with some of their flavors and changed the meat to beef.
 They are now popular in surrounding countries with a variety of sauces.
 After the nutrient-dense heart is cleaned of the unwanted veins and other parts (freeze these for future simmering to make broth), it is cut into cubes and marinated in aji panca, oil, vinegar, garlic, oregano, and cumin.
 The cubes are arranged on skewers and grilled until cooked through.
 They are traditionally served with sliced potatoes, Choclo (Peruvian Giant/Field Corn), and an aji amarillo sauce.